scopchanov/flat-gui/README.md

 ## Who might find FlatGUI useful?

-If you are a die-hard fan of the Qt Widgets technology and QML is not your preferred language, though you still would like to create Desktop applications with non-native looking graphical user interfaces, then FlatGUI is made just for you.
+If you are a die-hard fan of the Qt Widgets technology and QML is not your preferred language, though you still would like to create desktop applications with non-native looking graphical user interfaces, then FlatGUI is made just for you.

 ## How to use FlatGUI?